Connected Choice and the Brouwer Fixed Point Theorem: Brouwer's Fixed Point Theorem and Connected Choice

-The proof of this result uses simplicial homology theory.
+The proof of this result uses simplicial homology theory and, more specifically, the local topological degree.
+The effectivization follows the lines of classically known results in algebraic topology.
 Computability aspects of homology have also been studied by in a discrete setting by Kaczynski et.\ al.\ \cite{KMM04} and in the context of computable analysis by Collins \cite{Col08,Col09}.
 We essentially use Miller's ideas to reduce the Brouwer Fixed Point Theorem uniformly to connected choice.
 First we prove that the map $\Con_n\circ\Fix_n$ is computable (which might be surprising in light of Theorem~\ref{thm:Con}).

 \begin{proposition} $\Con_n\circ\Fix_n:\CC_n\mto\AA_n$ is computable for all $n\in\IN$. \end{proposition} \begin{proof} Given a continuous function $f\in\CC_n$ we can easily compute the set of fixed points $A:=\{x\in[0,1]^n:f(x)=x\}\in\AA_n$.
 Using Proposition~\ref{prop:complexes} we can compute a tree $(T,f)$ of rational complexes that represents $A$.
 Using Proposition~\ref{prop:index} we can now identify an infinite path $p$ in $T$ and hence by Lemma~\ref{lem:connected-component} a connectedness component $C$ of $A$.